cardstack/cardstack-documentation/guides/data/git.md

 yarn add --dev @cardstack/git
 ```

-See the [git plugin README](https://github.com/cardstack/cardstack/tree/master/packages/git) for full configuration instructions, or read on to learn how to set up your git respository, step by step.
+See the [git plugin README](https://github.com/cardstack/cardstack/tree/master/packages/git) for full configuration instructions, or read on to learn how to set up your git repository, step by step.

-## Using a local respository by default
+## Using a local repository by default

 While you are first developing a Card, it can be useful to keep the data in a local git repository.
 In this example, we will set up a local repository from scratch, make it the default data source, and save some Card data.